HPCA4SE-UAB/Building-a-dataset-for-classifying-OpenMP-parallelpatterns-via-Machine-Learning/Readme.md

 ## Jupyter's notebooks description

 * Correlation analysis.ipynb :
 	Script in jupyter notebook which uses Python to calculate the matrix correlation between different kernels and the patterns included in the pattern collection.
 This example compares Polybench kernels.
+It takes as input the dataset_kernerls_corr.csv which can be found inside dataset_kernerls_corr.7z

 * Training ANN.ipynb:
-	Script to train the ANN described in our work.
+	Script to train and verify the ANN described in our work.
+It takes as inputs train_ANN.csv and test_ANN.csv which can be found inside the .7z files with the same name.

+To decompress the .7z, 7zip is needed. [`7zip`](https://www.7-zip.org/)

 Sometimes github fails opening jupyter notebooks, if this problem appears, use nbviewer: https://nbviewer.jupyter.org/